 Taijiquan Neigong, 6 healing sounds, Microcosmic orbit, Large orbit, Secrets of the Golden flower, awakening higher powers, and more!

-About our meditation training: Matt has spent many years as a disciple of a Tibetan Riponche Tenzin Wangyal studying Dzogchen of the Nyingma and Bon traditions.
-Before that he studied Neigong from prominent masters of Taijiquan and Pakuachang.
+About our meditation training: Matt has spent many years as a disciple of a Tibetan Rinpoche Tenzin Wangyal studying Dzogchen of the Bon and Nyingma Tibetan traditions.
+Before that he studied Neigong from prominent masters of Taijiquan and Pakuachang who incorporated Taoist Neigong.
 He also learned TM (Transcendental meditation) from his philosophy professor Dr. Jonathan Shear.
 He has over 30 experience in meditation training.

 Basic Lesson 1.
 Clear the upper Respiratory system at nostrils.

 Alternate nostril breathing: it opens the nose, the first passageway to the lungs.
 Buddhist Nine breathing’s of purification- is also known as Pranayama in various yoga circles, many of its uses are to balance the humors (phlegm, bile,and wind) of the body in India’s Ayurvedic medicine.
 Brings benefits of balancing both hemispheres of the brain, yin (lunar) and yang(solar) energies of the body, helps to develop a sense of centering and grounding.

 To balance the channels- the method of alternate nostril breathing is applied.
 In yoga this is called Pranayama.
 You inhale through left nostril, close left nostril and exhale out the right nostril.
 Then reverse: inhale through the right nostril, close the right nostril and then exhale out the left.
 This should be done 3 times for each nostril.
 It will clear out negative energies in the channels, stale air and toxins from the lungs.
 The central channel is cleanse by breathing through both nostril and bending forward in a bowing motion and forcefully exhaling at the last 3rd section of the breath.
 Do this 3 times.
 You can add the visualization of dark colored smoke leaving the Brahma’s aperture at the top of the skull making the central channel a pure blue color.